 Where To Go From Here

 This program is designed for associate degree Registered Nurses who want to further their education.
-This program allows students to take almost three years of credit hours at MCC and then transfer to Ferris State University to finish their Bachelor of Science in Nursing program.
+This program allows students to take almost three years of credit hours at MCC and then transfer to a partnering institution to finish their Bachelor of Science in Nursing program.
 Students must first finish MCC’s Nursing (ADN), A.A.S degree.
 Students are strongly encouraged to consult with a counselor each semester to make sure they stay on the correct path.

 Why This Degree

 Students who earn an associate of applied science degree will be prepared for national licensure as a registered nurse.
-Job opportunities in this field offer great variety, as they treat patients, educate patients and the public about medical conditions, and provide emotional support to patient’s and family members.
-This degree provides the foundation for continued study at the bachelor-degree level at Ferris State University.
+Job opportunities in this field offer great variety, as they treat patients, educate patients and the public about medical conditions, and provide emotional support to patients and family members.
+This degree provides the foundation for continued study at the bachelor-degree level at a partnering institution.
 Most RN’s, earning $51,640 to $76,570 per year, advance to head nurses or into management positions such as assistant unit manager.